Moving from Invicti Enterprise to Invicti Platform

 - API scripts & automation: Invicti Platform utilizes a different API schema than the legacy products.
 Existing automation scripts or custom integrations built on the old API won't function.

-- Action: Developers must revisit and update their scripts to match the new API scheme.
+- Required action: Developers must revisit and update their scripts to match the new API scheme.
 View the API differences guide.

 Custom scripts